Freemium Isn't Free: Plot

 Jimmy confesses that he has been pushing the game like a drug dealer because he is addicted to another freemium game, and compares freemium games to drug addictions.
 Stan gets multiple text alerts about the game and cannot stop himself from playing again, now having charged over $26,000, while Randy's alcohol consumption increases.
 Stan goes to Kyle, Cartman, Kenny, and Jimmy for help.
 Jimmy encourages Stan to seek out a higher power for help, much like Alcoholics Anonymous and other similar twelve-step programs.
 Kyle makes a convoluted plan to tell people how Canada has been hiring pushers to get people addicted, but Cartman instead just tweets the information, and it starts trending.
 Terrance and Phillip again are angered, as the Minister reveals that he had always planned to exploit the addictive nature of people with the game.
 Stan prays for help, but is visited by Satan, who explains to him what addictions are.

 As Terrance and Phillip continue to listen to the Minister explain his plan, the Minister reveals himself to be the Canadian devil, Beelzaboot (a portmanteau of Beelzebub and the Canadian raising pronunciation of "about").
-Satan realizes that the game is from Canada, so he possesses Stan, then heads to Canada to battle Beelzaboot.
-Satan defeats Beelzaboot, and Stan is returned to South Park unharmed.
+Satan realizes that the game is from Canada (particularly immediately realizing it is from Beelzaboot, despite Satan previously urging him to be more "nuanced" in his temptation), so he possesses Stan (after asking for his permission to do so), then heads to Canada to battle Beelzaboot.
+Satan defeats Beelzaboot, and Stan is returned to South Park unharmed (to the point his friends react to him literally erupting from the ground in the middle of their basketball game by casually asking if he was okay with vocal indifference).
 The Prince vows to never produce any more freemium games.
-While Stan and Marvin play board games to counter their addictive natures, Randy offers to place bets on the outcome, much to Stan's chagrin.
+While Stan and Marvin play board games to counter their addictive natures, Randy offers to place bets on the outcome, as Stan slams his head on the table in chagrin at Randy's hypocrisy.